vernacular dance

 Social Dances Have Names

 Some of the shortest statements are the most impactful ones.
-When Taylor Madgett at Dance Dance Evolution firmly stated “Black social dances have names” at the beginning of her class when she was contrasting Black social dances when studio dance, it lodged into my brain.
+When Taylor Madgett at Dance Dance Evolution firmly stated “Black social dances have names” at the beginning of her class when she was contrasting Black social dances with studio dance, it lodged into my brain.
 Much like - “The term vernacular refers to dance performed to the rhythms of African American music: dance that makes those rhythms visible.” from Steppin' on the Blues - this statement has become a touchstone for my teaching and teacher instruction, most recently being shared during our Little Man Ice Cream Swingin’ Under the Stars teacher training.

 As my co-instructor pointed out during the teacher training, we both get a little irked when we see local swing dance schools continue to teach East Coast Swing and Jitterbug classes.
 As another school’s instructor shared when asked what a Jitterbug lesson was - “It was east coast.
 I asked why it was called a Jitterbug lesson and he said because it is very beginner swing dance.
 And the most important descriptor that stood out to me was that [name redacted] said that it’s very white.
 Like the most white.
 That it’s up pulse instead of down in the ground like lindy hop.”